BartekCK/turbo-boilerplate/README.md

 The `package.json` file at the root of the repository contains several useful scripts:

+`"cache:clean"`: Cleans the Turbo cache and removes the `.turbo` directory.
+`"install:clean"`: Cleans the node modules by removing the `node_modules` directory.

-- `"start:dev"`: Runs all applications in development mode.
+`"start:dev:watch"`: Watches all applications in development mode and restarts them on changes.
+`"start:dev:watch:nest"`: Watches the Nest.js application in development mode and restarts it on changes.
+`"start:dev:watch:express"`: Watches the Express.js application in development mode and restarts it on changes.

-- `"lint"`: Lints all the applications and packages with ESLint.
+`"lint"`: Lints all the applications and packages with ESLint.

-- `"build"`: Builds all the applications and packages.
+`"build"`: Builds all the applications and packages.
-- `"build:dev:watch"`: Watches all the applications and packages and rebuilds them if there are changes.
+`"build:dev:watch"`: Watches all the applications and packages and rebuilds them if there are changes.
+`"build:clean"`: Cleans the build artifacts by removing the `dist` directory.

-- `"test"`: Runs tests for all applications and packages.
+`"test"`: Runs tests for all applications and packages.

-- `"update"`: Updates all the dependencies of the repository.
+`"update"`: Updates all the dependencies of the repository.

 ## Repository